vbrichzin/udacity-ND-SDCE-AdvancedLaneLines-P2/writeup.md

 Contrary to rubric point #6 I then put the entire pipeline into one function `process_image()` that calls the individual functions.
 The `process_image()` function is then called for every frame.

 Here's a [link to my video result][video1]

+I also made use of a limited version of the class definition for a lane line to be able to filter to a certain degree.
+At least in the project video on the highway the change of curvature is pretty small, thus I let newly calculated values only contribute to a certain degree to the fitted lane.
+This helped to avoid jumpy changes and made it more steady.
+It worked well on the project video, and also the challenge video improved a little bit.
+Yet on the harder challenge video this approach was failing as there are bigger changes in curvature on the windy road.

+Here is a [link to my improved project video result with use of a filter][video2]

 ---